glowkeeper/P3D/docs/labs/week1Session22024.md

 # Week 1 Session 2 - Creating a Game Design Document

-The goal of this session is to record some ideas about the game you will create during this module (which will form the basis for your coursework) in a game design document.
+The goal of this session is to record in a in a game design document (GDD) some ideas about the game you will create during this module.
+This will form the basis for your lab sessions and coursework.

 ## A Game Design Document